 How long does bankruptcy last?

 Bankruptcy, along with all of the imposed restrictions, usually ends when you are ‘discharged’ from your bankruptcy order.
-This is normally one year after being made bankrupt; however, it can be longer if you fail to co-operate with your trustee.
+This is normally one year after being made bankrupt.
+However, it can be longer if you fail to co-operate with your trustee.

 Once you have been discharged, you can be a company director.
 This means that you are free to be reappointed to the company from which you resigned, be involved in the management and promotion of a company, or register a new company.

-If, however, a Bankruptcy Restrictions Order (BRO) is made against you, the restrictions under the bankruptcy order could remain in place for a period of up to 15 years, which could prevent you from acting as a company director during the alloted time.
+If, however, a Bankruptcy Restrictions Order (BRO) is made against you, the restrictions under the bankruptcy order could remain in place for a period of up to 15 years, which could prevent you from acting as a company director during the allotted time.